jhellerstein/kvs_zoo/roadmap.md

 ---

-KVSCore has gotten complicated with multiple `process` variants.
-It used to be extremely minimalist, which I liked.
-Can we get back there?

----

-the tip of main for hydro now has good support for tombstoned sets.
+the tip of main for hydro (cached in this workspace) now has good support for tombstoned sets.
 Let's use them in KVSCore, and then implement a proper Cluster-layer tombstone cleanup.
 We need to think about how we want to implement that.
 We can use our vector clock implementation in src/values to ensure a given node knows a high-watermark on other node's clocks.
 Then the question is how we efficiently track timestamps for the tombstone sets...

 An open design question is whether this logic should be in Hydro's lattice crate as part of the tombstone sets, or here.

+Let's discuss before going forward.

 ---